housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 ![app setup](https://i.imgur.com/4ME0JaW.png "App Setup"){: .article-image }

 Pretty cool huh?
-Angular CLI uses [SystemJS](https://github.com/systemjs/systemjs) as the module bundler and loader.
-Now using SystemJS has its quirks, and this includes long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
-To make things simpler and faster, the Angular CLI team have moved from [SystemJS to Webpack](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)
+Angular CLI used to use [SystemJS](https://github.com/systemjs/systemjs) as the module bundler and loader.
+Using SystemJS had a few quirks including long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
+So to make things simpler and faster, the Angular CLI team have moved from [SystemJS to Webpack](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)

-Although this is not 100% complete, we can still begin using Webpack by updating the CLI to it's webpack preview.
-This will only be necessary since the Webpack migration is still in it's early stage.
-Once the team narrows everything down, installing Angular CLI will only use Webpack as its default module loader.

-First, you'll need to update globally.

-{% highlight bash %}
-npm uninstall -g angular-cli
-npm cache clean
-npm install -g angular-cli@webpack
-{% endhighlight %}

-Then you'll need to update locally.

-{% highlight bash %}
-rm -rf node_modules dist tmp typings npm install --save-dev angular-cli@webpack
-{% endhighlight %}

-Now if you run `ng serve`, you should see the app launch once again, but this time with Webpack running behind the scenes.

 NgModule
 ==================
-For this application, we'll be using [Angular's RC5 release](https://angularjs.blogspot.se/2016/08/angular-2-rc5-ngmodules-lazy-loading.html).
-Quite a few changes have been made for the update to RC5, but the biggest one would most probably be the introduction of `@NgModule`.
-Let's take a quick look at our `app.module.ts` file.
+Bootstrapping an application with CLI uses Angular's latest release version, but let's go over one of the biggest changes that happened with the release of [RC5](https://angularjs.blogspot.se/2016/08/angular-2-rc5-ngmodules-lazy-loading.html), `@NgModule`.
+We can see this decorator being used in the `app.module.ts` file.

 {% highlight javascript %}
 // app.module.ts